OmkarNinav/Newton-Gregory-Interpolation-Algorithm/README.md

-# Newton-Raphson-Interpolation-Algorithm
+# Newton-Gregory-Interpolation-Algorithm
-Interpolation With equal interval using Newton Raphson Algorithm Coded entirely using stock python with no imports except csv
+Interpolation With equal interval using Newton Gregory Algorithm Coded entirely using stock python with no imports except csv

 The Data for Calculations is imported from ex1.csv